Why Wool? Well...

 Why Organic Cotton?

 The feel.
 How can something so durable and strong feel so comfy and soft?
 It’s the magic of organic cotton.
 The function.
 Absorbent, breathable, and versatile, our organic cotton is knit into jersey for lightweight garments, warm fleece, and super-soft terry, or woven into outerwear and shirting.
 The facts.
 Free of toxic chemicals and pesticides, our organic cotton is milled right here in Canada.
-It’s GOTS-certified, meaning it meets strict ecological and social criteria and is backed up by independent certification of the entire textile supply chain.
+It meets strict ecological and social criteria and is backed up by independent certification of the entire textile supply chain.

 Videos by Ecologyst in-house filmmaker, Cam MacArthur.